What Does New Year’s Celebration Look Like in Various Cultures?

 How Do People Celebrate Their New Year World Wide?

 New Year celebrations say a lot about the customers and values of a country.
 People perform different rituals on New Year’s to have a festive and cheerful start to the new year.
 Here is how people celebrate the new year in different cultures globally.

 United States New Year

-The United States new year is full of festivity, partying, and entertainment.
-Watching the ball drop is a popular new year tradition in the country.
-To see the ball drop at midnight of the new year, people gather in time square or turn on their TVs to watch it through live streaming.
-This custom was first started while entering 1908 from 1907 by Adolph Ochs (the owner of the New York Times).
+The United States New Year is full of festivity, partying, and entertainment.
+Watching the ball drop is a popular New Year tradition in the country.
+To see the ball drop at midnight of the new year, people gather in Times Square or turn on their TVs to watch it through live streaming.
+This custom was first started while entering 1908 by Adolph Ochs (the owner of the New York Times).
 At that time, the event was created to get the attention of people towards their headquarters.
-Now, it has become a new year ritual and an essential part of New Year’s Eve celebrations.
-People in the United States cut cakes and arrange new year parties with their friends and loved ones.
+Now, it has become a New Year ritual and an essential part of New Year’s Eve celebrations.
+People in the United States cut cakes and arrange New Year parties with their friends and loved ones.
 Families gather to have a traditional meal dinner to spend a good time together on New Year.